 - Does it Matter Which Brand of Shortening I use?
 My Grandma Lucille always used Crisco, so that’s what I stick with.
 I don’t want to risk it!

 - Do these Cookies Freeze Well?
 Yes, they totally do.
-You can freeze both the dough and the baked cookies.
-Works great.
+You can freeze the dough to thaw and bake later, or the actual baked cookies.
+Either way works great.

 Other Sweet Treats to Enjoy –